jeroen/shinymagick/readme.md

 ### Try Online

-Free demo server: https://jeroen.shinyapps.io/shinymagick/. __NOTE__: The shinyapps.io server runs a very old version of ImageMagick.
-Most effects look much better when running locally on Windows / MacOS.
+Free demo server: https://jeroen.shinyapps.io/shinymagick/. ~The shinyapps.io server runs a very old version of ImageMagick.
+Most effects look much better when running locally on Windows / MacOS~.
+The shinyapps.io server [has been updated](https://github.com/rstudio/shinyapps-package-dependencies/pull/131) to use a recent ImageMagick PPA.